annacuomo/annacuomo/README.md

-My work focuses on single-cell, genetic and genomic data analysis to understand environmental and genetic factors affecting complex traits and diseases.
+My work focuses on single-cell, genetic and genomic data analysis to understand environmental and genetic factors affecting molecular changes underlying complex traits and diseases.
 I also build python packages and workflows to standardize and advance single-cell human genetics.

 ## GitHub statistics